eamonwoortman/unity-master-server/README.md

 Usage
 --

-You can run the MasterServer without any arguments, this will use the first ethernet adapter as the main listen address and it try to find 3 other IPs available for external binding.
+You can run the MasterServer without any arguments, this will use the first ethernet adapter as the main listen address.
 ```
 ./MasterServer
 ```

 Accepted parameters are:
 ```
-        -p      Listen port (1-65535)
+        -p      Listen port (1-65535), the default port is 23466
         -d      Daemon mode, run in the background
         -l      Use given log file
         -e      Debug level (0=OnlyErrors, 1=Warnings, 2=Informational(default), 2=FullDebug)